krishang-bose/NGOconnect/README.md

 - `/models`: Mongoose schemas for database collections.
 - `/controllers`: Logic for handling API requests.

-## Team Contributions

-### Krishang Bose (Frontend Development Lead)
-- Led the frontend development, focusing on responsive design and user experience.
-- Integrated APIs and implemented state management using Zustand.

-### Anil Kumar (Backend Development Lead)
-- Designed and implemented the backend architecture with secure APIs.
-- Collaborated with the frontend team for seamless integration.

-### Aaraw (UI/UX Designer)
-- Conducted user research and designed the app's UI/UX prototypes in Figma.

-### Khush (Project Manager)
-- Created project presentations and demonstration videos for milestone reviews.

 ## How to Run the Project

 ### Prerequisites